nhs-r-community/FunnelPlotR/README.md

 We will load the `medpar` dataset from Hilbe’s `COUNT` package.
 This is based on 1991 Medicare files for the state of Arizona *(Hilbe, Joseph M (2014), Modeling Count Data, Cambridge University Press)*.
-We will first load the data and build a simple predicitive model using a Poisson GLM.
+We will first load the data and build a simple predictive model using a Poisson GLM.

 ``` r
 library(CMFunnels)